District 11 Director

 Laurie Berman was appointed as District Director for the California Department of Transportation (Caltrans) District 11 in November 2009.
 The district serves San Diego and Imperial counties and includes the entire California/Mexico border.
 She is the eighth district director for the region dating back to 1933.

-Laurie began her career as a Junior Civil Engineer in bridge construction in Santa Barbara after earning her Bachelor of Science degree in Civil Engineering at Michigan State University in 1983 and has 30 years of experience with Caltrans.
+Laurie began her career as a Junior Civil Engineer in bridge construction in Santa Barbara after earning her Bachelor of Science degree in Civil Engineering at Michigan State University in 1983 and has more than 30 years of experience with Caltrans.